-- the sound pressure level of the tone, - the sound pressure level of secondary tones in the critical band, - the sound pressure level of the noise in the critical band centred at the frequency of the tone, and - the sound pressure levels of the noise in the adjacent critical bands.
+- the sound pressure level of the tone, - the sound pressure level of secondary tones and the critical band, and - the sound pressure level of the noise in the critical band centred at the frequency of the tone.

 The instrumentation used should be capable of determining these levels with a tolerance of 1 dB.
-Commercially available or specially designed analogue or digital instruments may be used to measure the levels directly, or raw data may be acquired and then processed by a digital computer.
-To measure the sound pressure levels, a narrow band analysis shall be performed with the analyser frequency bandwidth resolution less than one per cent of the frequency of the tone.
-No weighting function (e.g., A-weighting) shall be applied to the analyzer input signal.
-The FFT analysis shall use RMS averaging, a Hanning time window function and a sufficient number of averages to provide an analysis time satisfying clause 7.7.2.
+Commercially available or specially designed analog or digital instruments may be used to measure the levels directly, or raw data may be acquired and then processed by a digital computer.
+To measure the sound pressure levels, a narrow band analysis should be performed with the analyser frequency bandwidth resolution less than 1 % of the frequency of the tone.
+No weighting function (e.g. A-weighting) should be applied to the analyser input signal.
+A Fast Fourier Transform (FFT) analyser is the preferred type of instrumentation.
+If an FFT analyser is used, the FFT analysis should use r.m.s. averaging, a Hanning time window function and a sufficient number of averages to provide an analysis time satisfying the requirements of 7.7.2.

-D.5 Initial Assessment procedure
+D.5 Measurement procedure

-Aural examination of the noise emitted by the equipment under test shall be made at the microphone position.
-It is recommended that both of the following listening tests be conducted in addition to the measurement procedure further below:
+Aural examination of the noise emitted by the equipment under test should be made at the microphone position.
+It is recommended that both of the following listening tests be conducted in addition to the measurement procedure further below.

-- 1. Conduct a general listening test without any comparison to reference tones.
-If the equipment under test is perceived to be tonal, the measurement procedure below shall be performed for any such tones and those identified as prominent according to the criterion in D.7.2 or D.8.6 are considered prominent. - 2.
-Perform the measurement procedure below on all tones that appear to be prominent in the narrow-band analysis.
-For any tones exceeding the tone-to-noise criterion in D.7.2 or the prominence ratio criterion in D.8.6, play a sine-wave (having the same frequency as the tone in question) over a headset or loudspeaker and compare it to the sound from the product, noting whether or not a tone at the sine-wave frequency is audible in the product sound emissions.
+- a) Conduct a general listening test without any comparison to reference tones.
+If the equipment under test sounds tonal, the measurement procedure below should be performed for any such tones and those identified as prominent according to the criterion in D.7. - b) Perform the measurement procedure below on all tones that appear to be prominent in the narrow-band analysis.
+For any tones exceeding the tone-to-noise criterion in D.7, play a sine-wave (having the same frequency as the tone in question) over a headset or loudspeaker and compare it to the sound from the product, noting whether or not a tone at the sine-wave frequency is audible in the product sound emissions.

-In cases where there is doubt whether audible tones are present or not, the benefit of other, more objective, evidence should be sought (such as a narrow-band analysis of the noise).
+In cases where there is doubt as to whether audible tones are present or not, other, more objective, evidence should be sought (such as a narrow-band analysis of the noise).